pulp/pulpproject.org/index.md

   </p>
 </div>

-Pulp is a platform for managing repositories of software packages and making it available to a large numbers of consumers.
+Pulp is an open-source platform for managing repositories of software packages and making it available to a large numbers of consumers.
 Pulp can locally mirror all or part of a repository, host your own software packages in repositories, and manage many types of content from multiple sources in one place.

 Pulp has a [REST API](http://docs.pulpproject.org/dev-guide/integration/rest-api/index.html) and [command line interface](http://docs.pulpproject.org/user-guide/admin-client/index.html) for